GunalBondre/easybank-landing-page/README.md

 # How to get the repo

-please clone the repo from github. there is option to clone or download the zip file choose one
+please clone the repo from github. there is option to clone the repo or download the zip file at right top corner inside code button. choose one

 # npm install